 Compliance Alert: 2026 State Minimum Wage Updates

-Effective January 1, 2026, numerous states and localities across the country have implemented new minimum wage rates.
-Employers with workers in any of these jurisdictions must ensure their payroll systems and compensation practices reflect the updated requirements immediately.
+Effective January 1, 2026, multiple states and localities across the country have enacted new minimum wage rates.
+Employers with workers in any of these jurisdictions should verify that their payroll systems and compensation practices reflect the updated requirements.

 The Landscape

 The federal minimum wage remains unchanged, but the practical reality for most employers is that state and local rates govern.
-More than half the states now maintain minimum wage rates above the federal floor, and many of those adjust annually based on inflation indexes, cost-of-living calculations, or scheduled statutory increases.
+Many states now maintain minimum wage rates above the federal floor, and a number of those adjust annually based on inflation indexes, cost-of-living calculations, or scheduled statutory increases.

-States with automatic indexing provisions — including California, Washington, Arizona, Colorado, Maine, Minnesota, and others — saw their rates adjust at the start of 2026 to account for changes in the Consumer Price Index or other designated measures.
-Other states reached new scheduled rate tiers as part of multi-year phase-in legislation adopted in prior years.
+States with automatic indexing provisions may see their rates adjust at the start of each year to account for changes in designated economic measures.
+Other states may reach new scheduled rate tiers as part of multi-year phase-in legislation adopted in prior years.
+Because these rates change frequently, employers should verify the current applicable rate in each jurisdiction where employees perform work rather than relying on previously published figures.

 In addition to statewide rates, a number of cities and counties maintain their own minimum wage ordinances.
-Major localities in California, New York, and Illinois, among others, continue to set rates above both state and federal levels.
-Employers must pay the highest rate applicable to the location where the work is performed.
+Employers should be aware that local rates in some jurisdictions may exceed both state and federal levels.
+Employers are legally obligated to pay the highest rate applicable to the location where the work is performed.

 Key Employer Obligations